Stomach cancer can cause problems with eating. It’s important to eat and drink enough calories and protein to maintain your weight and strength.

 Dumping syndrome that happens some time after you have eaten is due to a sudden rise in your blood sugar.
 Food passes into your small bowel and the bowel absorbs sugar.
 The body produces a sudden rush of the hormone, insulin.
 Insulin makes your blood sugar drop and you can feel very faint.

-You can reduce dumping syndrome by:
+Tips to reduce dumping syndrome

-- avoiding soup and very liquid foods
+- Avoid soup and very liquid foods.

 - movement of your food through the bowel